 In light of all this, I see the AHSCs as having a unique and distinct contribution to make to the innovation ecosystem and the priorities of the AAC by providing a pragmatic testing environment, enhancing the uptake of innovation through their expertise in research methods, access to data and our great NHS clinicians.

-The Accelerated Access Collaborative will work with the department of health over the next month to define further the role the AHSCs and their future designation.
+The Accelerated Access Collaborative will work with the Department of Health over the next month to define further the role of the AHSCs and their future designation.

 My Lords, I, too, thank the noble Lord, Lord Butler, for this debate.
 I am thankful to follow the presentation of the noble Lord, Lord Darzi; after all, he was the one who started the whole concept of the AAC.
 I am glad that the noble Lord, Lord Prior of Brampton, will follow me because he might be interested in what I have to say.